minkvsky/AIND-Sudoku/README.md

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: *First,find all instances of naked twins;Then,in every box of every common peers of every couple twins delete the two string of corresponding twins*

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: *Different from regular sudoku problem,the diagonal gets new constraint propagation:there's no same digit in the two diagonal.So I add the two diagonal into the unitlist.Then I can solve the diagonal sudoku problem as regular diagonal*

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame